 CCC does not currently offer a Level 3 Atrium, but intends to do so in the future.
 Students in grade 5 participate in a weekly Catechism class called Catlab, where they learn from visiting priests and religious and engage in lively discussions about their faith.
 Grade 5 uses the Faith and Life student text for Grade 5: Credo: I Believe.

-Beginning in third grade students will begin instruction in writing at co-op.
-Third graders complete short exercises in narration and dictation in class.
-In fourth and fifth grade students spend an hour in writing class, mastering the art of paragraph writing, diagramming sentences, building their vocabularies, and learning how to self edit.
+Beginning in fourth grade students will begin instruction in writing at co-op, mastering the art of narrative and descriptive paragraph writing based on a literature list related to the history time period of the year.
 Students receive weekly writing assignments which they can turn in for feedback from their teacher.

 Science at Colm Cille Club is taught in a three year cycle using memory work from the Classically Catholic Memory curriculum.
 In Year One, students explore plant and animal life.
 Year Two covers earth science and astronomy, and Year Three explores the basics of chemistry and physics.
 Each week students participate in hands-on lab experiments.
 Older students learn to keep nature journals, write a lab report, and even complete dissections.